top of page

 AdobeStock_454869312_edited.jpg

 Thanks to the success of the re-engagement program, ELEMENT will begin a new visit in 2026 that will be focusing on the ELEMENT children/young adults.
-This visit will be funded by the grant “Circadian disruption and cardiometabolic risk during the transition from adolescence to young adulthood” (YA1 R01) and the grant “Joint effects of early life Pb and psychosocial exposures on stress and cardiometabolic health” (YA1 R00).
+This visit will be funded by three grants; “E3Gen: Multigenerational influences of social structure on toxicant exposures and life course health in the ELEMENT cohort” (R24/U24), “Circadian disruption and cardiometabolic risk during the transition from adolescence to young adulthood” (YA1 R01), and the grant “Joint effects of early life Pb and psychosocial exposures on stress and cardiometabolic health” (YA1 R00).

 YA1 R01 Aims: